omgitsraven/aframe-room-component/README.md

 ### Notes

 #### Tips

+Have a look at the source to [this example](https://omgitsraven.github.io/aframe-room-component/examples/basic/) to see some ways that this system can be used.

 You may find it helpful to use a mixin for a commonly-occuring material (such as a floor material).